jeremieshaker-coco/obsidian/research/DEVICE_API_RESEARCH_NOTES.md

 ---

-# Part 2: End-to-End Consumption Patterns
+# 4. End-to-End Consumption Patterns

-## How Mission Control & MDS Get Robot State
+## 4.1 How Mission Control & MDS Get Robot State

 - **Pattern**: **Aggregated Query**.
 Both Mission Control and the MDS Service act as clients that make on-demand HTTP requests to the `Operations Service`.
 The `Operations Service` serves as a facade, aggregating data from multiple sources to provide a comprehensive, real-time view of a robot's state.
 - **Mission Control**: The frontend client, defined in [`device.api.ts`](https://github.com/cocorobotics/delivery-platform/blob/main/web/mission-control/src/api/device.api.ts), calls endpoints on the `Operations Service` to fetch robot details for monitoring and debugging.